 CMLL offers scholarships in French, German, Latin and Spanish.
 Not all areas offer scholarships for incoming freshman and GPA, SAT/ACT scores as well as other criteria may apply.
 The Department also offers scholarships for study abroad in Mexico with the Mexico Field Course.
 Other scholarships are available through the College of Arts and Sciences and the Office of International Affairs for study abroad.

 Most majors in the Department of CMLL require a minimum of 33 hours in the target language (French, German, Spanish) including CMLL 2305 (Classics, German, French and Russian).
 Courses vary in content and topic and two writing intensive courses are required.
-The Classics major is advisor-defined and students should check with the Classics undergraduate advisor Dr. Corby Kelly for more information on courses.
+The Classics major is advisor-defined and students should check with the Classics undergraduate advisor Dr. Hannah Friedman for more information on courses.

 In addition to the major students are required to declare a minor and this will generally count for 18-21 hours on the degree.
 A total of 120 hours including 40 hours at the 3000-4000 level are required for graduation.
 Electives may be required to satisfy the degree requirements.
 Consult the undergraduate catalog for more information on degree requirements.